rahkaf/axpect_sms/README.md

 ### Manager Can:

 - **Maintain Attendance:** Managers can record and update employee attendance, making it easier to track team productivity.

+- **Live GPS Map:** View real-time locations of their direct reports and themselves on an interactive map for better team coordination.

 - **Handle Salaries:** Add or update salary information for employees, streamlining payroll processes.